tardate/LittleArduinoProjects/Electronics101/WeevilEyeKit/README.md

 [aliexpress](https://www.aliexpress.com/item/1005001350039494.html)
 for a few dollars, and the nicely designed PCB convinced me to buy a few.

 The circuit is simply a pair of light-sensitive LED "eyes".
-Surprrisingly fun to play with, especially for children.
+Surprisingly fun to play with, especially for children.

 The circuit is nicely laid out with generous, perfectly prepared pads, so it also makes an ideal kit for learning through-hole soldering.